 5.3 Innovative, creative, retail, hospitality, tourism and small bus iness activity is su pported in the e city centre.
-Major Programs Progress To Date Status Business space Facilitate access to appropriate space in the city centre for businesses within identified priority sectors including Tech Start-ups and Aboriginal and Torres Strait Islander business. startup ecosystem in 2022.
-The 0 ion Space in Circular Quay will provide 3,800sqm of affordable space for the tech City is currently consulting with the local tech startup ecosystem to inform the future focus and theme (sector based or sector agnostic) and operational model.
-On Track The City is promoting the free co-working space at the Juanita Nielsen Community Centre in Woolloomooloo via our tech startups email database.
-The City purchase with the communit Post Office for an Aboriginal and Torres Strait Islander centre.
-The City is consulting se of the building.
+Major Programs Progress To Date Status Business space Facilitate access to appropriate space in the city centre for businesses within identified priority sectors including Tech Start-ups and Aboriginal and Torres Strait Islander business. startup ecosystem The City's own Business Innovation Space in Circular Quay will provide 3,800sqm of affordable space for the tech startup ecosystem in 2022.
+The City is currently consulting with the local tech startup ecosystem to inform the future use of the space: potential users, focus and theme (sector based or sector agnostic) and operational model.
+The City is promoting the free co-working space at the Juanita Nielsen Community Centre in Woolloomooloo via our tech startups email database.
+The City purchased the Redfern Post Office for an Aboriginal and Torres Strait Islander centre.
+The City is consulting with the community on the best use of the building.
 Tourism provision Work in partnership to develop tourism infrastructure in the city centre including Wi-Fi and information kiosks. y of Sydney, Destination NSW, Sydney Ports and Properties NSW meet on a structure needs for the successful delivery of visitor services.
 On Track Develop and deliver programs that provide visitors with information in the city centre such as the Cruise Ship Ambassador Program.
-The Roaming Amb assador progr 64 international cruise ships assisting 13,516 passengers. am continues to grow, with over 220 Volunteer Ambassadors.
-During 2018/19 the risitors across the Circular Quay, Rocks, Town Hall , Hyde Park and Darling Harbour On Track 5.4 The city centre is a place for cultural activity, creative expres sion and participat ion.
+The City's Ambassadors greeted 64 international cruise ships assisting 13,516 passengers.
+The Roaming Ambassador program continues to grow, with over 220 Volunteer Ambassadors.
+During 2018/19 the Ambassadors assisted 106,136 visitors across the Circular Quay, Rocks, Town Hall, Hyde Park and Darling Harbour precincts.
+5.4 The city centre is a place for cultural activity, creative expres sion and participat ion.
 Major Projects Completion Date % Complete Progress To Date Status City centre creative activity Implement recommendations from the review of the busking policy that aims to increase the cultural and street life of the city community.
 2018 90 The Local Approvals Policy for Busking and Aboriginal and Torres Strait Islander Cultural Practice was adopted by Council in May 2019 following public exhibition.
 Consent from the Office of Local Government was required to adopt Part 1 of the policy, which provides an exemption from approval for Aboriginal and Torres Strait Islander Cultural Practice.
 This consent was received in June 2019.
 Implementation of the new policy commenced on 1 July 2019.
 The new policy includes new categories of busking permits.
 New permits will be issued in July.
 Old permits remain valid until 30 August 2019.
 Buskers have been notified they have until 30 August to update their permit.
 Staff will provide information and guidance to assist buskers to move onto the new permit scheme.
 On Track Major Programs Progress To Date Status Public art Implement City Centre Public Art Green Square Public Art and Eora Journey public art. racey Emin was completed and successfully launched in March 2018.
 Two new sions are planned for installation in late 2019 and early 2020.
 Watch